-Product Name: AZ Formula
+AZ Formula Review

 If you listen to the video, you can hear that AZ Formula is the world’s first completely done-for-you affiliate system.

 You see, the reason why I’m so confident to say what I’ve said is that I’ve reviewed a few courses that are copy-pasted and have very little to no value when it comes to helping you to make money online.

 You can see the similarity in the names.
 If you open the link and read the review, you’ll know that they are copy-past funnels made by an unknown vendor from ClickBank.

 You can hear the usual story about how you can become the next person who can cash in big bucks with this system.
 Blah blah.

 By the way, those people are actors.
 They are paid to say all the best about the AZ Formula while never touching or using it.
-None of them have earned any money with this system.
+None of them has earned any money with this system.